AdobeDocs/analytics-platform.en/help/components/apply-create-metrics.md

 ### Create calculated metrics for a single project

-You can create quick calculated metrics that are available only for the project where they were created.
+You can quickly create a calculate metric that is available only for the project where it was created.

 To create a calculated metric for a single project: